sassoftware/iot-kubernetes-monitoring-esp/README.md

 [&#11014;](#top) Top
 ### Installation

-Download the tarred ZIP [<ins>file</ins>](Code/ESP_Monitoring.tar.gz) containing the SAS ESP monitoring stack on a Unix server, and unpack it on your home folder using the following command:
+Download the tarred ZIP [<ins>file</ins>](Code/ESP_Monitoring.tar.gz) containing the SAS ESP monitoring stack on a Unix server, and unpack it in a folder of your choice using the following command:

 **tar -xzv ESP_Monitor.tar.gz --dir=${HOME}**